nimmadev/pyrogram-add-member/readme.md

 # Pyrogram-Add-Member

-This Project Let You add members from ur group to another group or supergroup.
+This Project Let You add members from Your group to another group or supergroup.

 This project is most optimised Telegram member adder.